opencord/docs/prereqs/hardware.md

 * Access equipment as needed
 * 1 or more developers' workstations (i.e. laptop) to develop and deploy
 * Alternatively a management/development server
 * 1x L2 legacy management switch

+### SEBA BOM

+Refer to hardware listed above for tested and recommended hardware for the BOM

+* 3x x86 server (maybe 10G/25G/40G/100G)
+* 1x fabric switch (10G/25G/40G/100G) - port speeds depend on OLT NNI uplink speeds and server NICs
+* 4 DAC cables (connection to servers and OLT)
+* Ethernet copper cables as needed
+* 1x OLT
+* 1x OLT Transceiver
+* 1x ONT/ONU
+* 1x ONT Transceiver (Required only if ONT does not have onboard ‘BOSA’ port)
+* 1x OLT Splitter (typically 32 or 64 way split with SC/APC connectors)
+* 1 or more developers' workstations to develop and deploy
+* A workstation/server to simulate BNG
+* 1x L2 legacy management switch